This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by soloist, Alexa Heckmann

-Music composed by Huey Benjamin
+Music Composed by Huey Benjamin

 "The Shape of Water" is a sensory journey revolving around the idea of the mind and its inner workings, flowing back and forth like the sea, explores the symbolic connection between water and the human psyche.